Belisarius: Later life

 In 562, Belisarius stood trial in Constantinople, having been accused of participating in a conspiracy against Justinian.
-His case was judged by the prefect of Constantinople, named Prokopius, and this may have been his former secretary Procopius of Caesarea.
-Belisarius was found guilty and imprisoned but not long after, Justinian pardoned him, ordered his release, and restored him to favor at the imperial court, contrary to a later legend that Belisarius had been blinded.
+His case was judged by the prefect of Constantinople, named Prokopius.
+This may have been his former secretary Procopius of Caesarea, but it is unclear.
+Belisarius was found guilty and remained in house arrest, but not long after, Justinian pardoned him, ordered his release, and restored him to favour at the imperial court, contrary to a later legend that Belisarius had been blinded.

-In the first five chapters of his Secret History, Procopius characterizes Belisarius as a cuckolded husband, who was emotionally dependent on his debauched wife, Antonina.
-According to the historian, Antonina cheated on Belisarius with their adopted son, the young Theodosius.
-Procopius claims that the love affair was well known in the imperial court and the general was regarded as weak and ridiculous; this view is often considered biased, as Procopius nursed a longstanding hatred of Belisarius and Antonina.
-Empress Theodora reportedly saved Antonina when Belisarius tried to charge his wife at last.

-Belisarius and Justinian, whose partnership had increased the size of the empire by 45 percent, died within a few months of each other in 565.
+Belisarius and Justinian, whose partnership had increased the size of the empire by 45 per cent, died within a few months of each other in 565.
 Belisarius owned the estate of Rufinianae on the Asiatic side of the Constantinople suburbs.
 He may have died there and been buried near one of the two churches in the area, perhaps Saints Peter and Paul.

 Assessment

+According to military historian B.H.
+Liddell Hart, Belisarius, though usually outnumbered and ill-supplied, was "a master of the art of converting his weakness into strength; and the opponent's strength into a weakness":

+Hart concluded that, "[t]here is no parallel in history for such a series of conquests by abstention from attack."